-60. A study of the land use (Table-13) shows that majority of the area of the project districts is under Agriculture and non-agriculture uses.
+62. A study of the land use (Table-13) shows that majority of the area of the project districts is under Agriculture and non-agriculture uses.
 The land under permanent pastures and grazing is not significant.
-The land use of the Precision Engineering site is industrial area and plot is in possession of Odisha Industrial Infrastructure Development Corporation, GoO and is under transfer process to OSDA (Appendix 6).
+The land use of the Precision Engineering site is industrial area and plot is in possession of Industrial Development Corporation of Odisha Ltd (IDCOL), Government of Odisha and in process of Transfer to Skill Development and Technical Education Department of Odisha (Appendix 6).